bmpi-dev/invest-alchemy/README.md

 - **About the no liquidity issues**: Because simulation trading cannot know the liquidity of the transaction of the day, such as A shares max up and down the restrictions caused the inability to deal, there is a certain deviation from the actual transaction, which is also the charm of the real deal, there is a certain amount of uncertainty brought about by the change.
 - **About dividends**: The robot trader will ignore the case of dividends on the holding position, because the calculation will be complicated.
 However, real user trader can manually record dividends as one transaction.
 - **About trade fees**: Because the ETF/LOF trade fees in A share market is very low, so robot trader just ignore the trade fees for simplified calculations.
-- **About strategy backtesting overfitting**: Backtesting overfitting may be a killer in trade stragety, so we not pursue the profit maximization by overfitting, just using the simple trade strategy to overcome the market volatility.

 ## Post